-Shrinkage was always observed between the droplets and the solid particles in all experiments performed (see also Figure 1a and Table 1).
-In detail, Shrinkage Factor (SF) ranges between 94-65% were measured when Tween 80 concentration was varied from 0.1 to 0.6%.
+Shrinkage was observed between the droplets and the solid particles in all experiments performed (see also Figure 1a and Table 1).
+In detail, Shrinkage Factor (SF) ranges between 94-65% were measured when Tween 80 concentration varied from 0.1 to 0.6%.
 Generally, when fixing the polymer concentration in the oily phase (i.e., oily phase viscosity), a larger shrinkage was observed in the emulsions with a lower surfactant concentration.
-This observation can be explained considering that when lower amount of surfactant is used in the external water phase, it allows the formation of a reduced number of micelle and, therefore, a larger droplets are formed in emulsion.
-Conversely, higher surfactant concentration stabilize smaller droplets; therefore, despite the lower droplets shrinkage, smaller carrier mean size are obtained (Tirado et al., 2019).
-The size of carriers (and the related droplets shrinkage) can be also influenced by the different molecular weight of polymer used in the oily phase formulation which determines the oily phase viscosity.
+This observation can be explained by considering that lower amounts of surfactant used in the external water phase allows the formation of a reduced number of micelle and, therefore, larger droplets are formed.
+Conversely, higher surfactant concentrations stabilized smaller droplets; therefore, despite the lower droplets shrinkage, smaller carrier mean size are obtained (Tirado et al., 2019).
+The size of carriers (and the related droplet shrinkage) can be influenced by the different molecular weight of polymer used in the oily phase formulation which determines the oily phase viscosity.
 Therefore, the use of low Mw-PLA can be responsible for the different shrinkage values compared to that of the two PLGA used (co-polymer ratio of 75:25 and 50:50) both with higher molecular weight (Gimenez-Rota et al., 2019).

-Following the data on carrier size and distribution, the surfactant concentration of 0.6% w/w was selected for preliminary test of growth factor encapsulation using both low Mw-PLA and low Mw-PLGA (75:25) biopolymers.
+Following the data on carrier size and distribution, the surfactant concentration of 0.6% w/w was selected for preliminary tests of growth factor encapsulation using both low Mw-PLA and low Mw-PLGA (75:25) biopolymers.
 In these cases, emulsions with a droplet mean size of 858±47 nm and 1653±63 nm were obtained and related carriers with a mean size of 189±25 nm and 193±19 nm, respectively, were fabricated.
-The SFs were also coherent with previous data, confirming that the presence of hGDF-5, had no effect on emulsions stability and processing (see also Table 1).
+The SFs were coherent with previous data, confirming that the presence of hGDF-5, had no effect on emulsions stability and processing (see also Table 1).
 Preliminary tests of hGDF-5 encapsulation were performed using the inactive epitope of growth factor (ihGDF-5) given high cost of the active recombinant form.
 However, the differences between the two epitopes were not relevant from the process point of view.
-The explored emulsion formulation conditions were good in terms of carrier morphology and size control but ensured low encapsulation efficiencies which were of about 20%, with hGDF-5 loading of 2.3 and 2.2 g/g, respectively (see Table 1).
+The explored emulsion formulation conditions delivered anticipated carrier morphology and size control but ensured low encapsulation efficiencies which were of about 20%, with hGDF-5 loading of 2.3 and 2.2 g/g, respectively (see Table 1).

-Furthermore, from the literature emerged that active peptides encapsulation requires milder conditions in terms of mixing times and velocity during the emulsion formulation.
+It is suggested that active peptide encapsulation requires milder conditions in terms of mixing times and velocity during the emulsion formulation.
 Moreover, the use of vortex (instead of ultrasound) was strongly recommended for emulsion phase mixing to avoid peptide denaturation.
-Indeed, the sonication can induce changes in the structural and thermal properties of proteins and increases the enthalpy of denaturation due to protein aggregation (Chandrapala et al., 2011).
+Sonication can induce changes in the structural and thermal properties of proteins and increase the enthalpy of denaturation due to protein aggregation (Chandrapala et al., 2011).
 Following these considerations, the emulsion preparation protocol was modified and the primary emulsion was obtained using vortex at maximum speed for 30 sec.
-In these conditions, all preliminary runs leaded to encapsulation efficiency even lower than 20% (data not shown).
+In these conditions, all preliminary runs led to encapsulation efficiency lower than 20% (data not shown).